 The Middleton Top Engine House is open to the public on certain weekends throughout the year.
-The steam times are attached to this page.

 The countryside centre sells a range of books, maps, leaflets and gifts, along with hot and cold drinks, ice creams and snacks.
 There are plenty of places nearby to enjoy a scenic picnic including Redhill Quarry Nature Reserve located behind Middleton Top.
 Here you will find wildflowers growing in abundance in the summer, including several species of orchid.